wentbackward/music-theory/basic-theory.md

 </tbody>
 </table>

--   What we need to do is start using flats and it should work out for us:
+Using flats and things will be much clearer.

 <table border="0" cellspacing="0" cellpadding="6" rules="all" frame="none">